Admission Requirements - Professional

 - Countries following the Bologna Agreement?Transcripts.
 A diploma supplement may also be required.

-Some institutions provide a separate sheet for each year or semester which details the classes taken and marks achieved by a student.
-The following are some criteria which the Office of Admissions and Records requires when evaluating marksheets:
+- Some institutions provide a separate sheet for each year or semester which details the classes taken and marks achieved by a student.
+The following are some criteria which the Office of Admissions requires when evaluating marksheets:

 - They should be issued on a yearly or semesterly basis